keepthrifty/keepthrifty.github.io/_posts/2016-12-05-money-mistakes-financial-compass.md

 Our financial compass includes:

 - Maximizing the time we can spend together and the quality of that time
-- Ensuring time for us to pursue the things that we get true joy out of working on
+- Making time to pursue the work that brings us joy
 - Living a life that reflects God’s calling for us

-Any money that doesn't go toward our necessities for living or one of those goals is a waste and misstep.
+Any money that doesn't go toward our necessities or our goals is a waste and a misstep.

 ## Blooper Reel - Other Financial Missteps